Will it glue? On short-depth designs beyond the unitary group: Notation and definitions

 Concretely, the definition we will use throughout this paper is the following: \begin{definition} An ensemble $\mathcal{E}$ anti-concentrates up to order $k$ if

 for some constant $\alpha \geq 1$. \end{definition} We note that if $\mathcal{E}$ forms a relative-error state $k$-design, then it anti-concentrates.

 \paragraph{Architectures} Qubits are ordered in a \textit{architecture}.
 An architecture is described by a graph, where the vertices of the graph are the qubits, and an edge between two vertices indicates that a 2-qubit gate can be applied on those 2 qubits.
 Commonly studied architectures are $1\mathrm{D}$ and $2\mathrm{D}$ lattices (with open or closed boundary conditions), or all-to-all connectivity (the complete graph).
 We define the \textit{diameter} (often denoted as $\dia$) of an architecture as the largest possible distance between two vertices, e.g.\ the diameter of $1\mathrm{D}$ is $\dia = \Theta(n)$, for $2\mathrm{D}$ $\dia = \Theta(\sqrt{n})$, and for the all-to-all connectivity $\dia = \Theta(1)$.
 Note, however, that many known constructions of designs in the all-to-all connectivity actually use architectures of higher diameter.
-For example, the construction of Clifford 3-designs in~\cite{schuster_random_2024} in $\Or(\log\log(n))$ depth implicitly uses an architecture of diameter $\Or(n/\log(n))$. \paragraph{Circuit distribution classes} We define a \textit{generalized random brickwork} as an ensemble that is constructed out of independently drawn Haar random r-qubit gates, for some constant $r$.
+For example, the construction of Clifford 3-designs in~\cite{schuster_random_2025} in $\Or(\log\log(n))$ depth implicitly uses an architecture of diameter $\Or(n/\log(n))$.

+\paragraph{Circuit distribution classes} We define a \textit{generalized random brickwork circuit} as a circuit ensemble that is constructed from independent $r$-local Haar-random gates, for some constant $r$.

-\begin{definition}[generalized random brickworks] Let $A_1,\ldots, A_L$ be partitions of $[n]$, where each $a_{i,j}\in A_{i}$ is a subset of $[n]$ of size at most some constant $r$, such that the qubits in $a_{i,j}$ are connected w.r.t to the underlying architecture.
+\begin{definition}[Generalized random brickworks] Let $A_1,\ldots, A_L$ be partitions of $[n]$, where each $a_{i,j}\in A_{i}$ is a subset of $[n]$ of size at most some constant $r$, such that the qubits in $a_{i,j}$ are connected w.r.t to the underlying architecture.
 For each $a_{i,j}$ draw a unitary $U_{i,j}$ uniformly at random from the group $G$ on the qubits $a_{i,j}$ or apply the identity .
 Let $\mathcal{E}$ denote the ensemble of circuits generated by composing these unitaries in $L$ layers.
 We call an ensemble of this form a \textbf{fixed brickwork}.
-A \textbf{generalized random brickwork} is defined as a convex combination of (different) fixed brickworks. \end{definition} We emphasize here both the fact that $r$ is constant and the local \emph{uniform} randomness (or identity)in each brick.
-We will need both of these properties in later proof, though we believe both can be significantly weaker without substantial extra effort.
+A \textbf{generalized random brickwork} is defined as a convex combination of (different) fixed brickworks. \end{definition}